arduino/help-center-content/content/Software and Downloads/Compilation/If-your-sketch-doesnt-compile.md

 ### undefined reference to 'setup' or 'loop'<br>collect2: error: ld returned 1 exit status

 Occurs when the `setup()` or `loop()` functions are missing.
 Your sketch _must_ include these functions, even if they're not being used.
-You can use _File > Examples > 1.Basics > BareMinium_ as a template.
-Note that function names are case-sensitive and that the compiler will something like `Setup()` (with a capital S) as a completely different function.
+You can use _File > Examples > 1.Basics > BareMinimum_ as a template.
+Note that function names are case-sensitive and that the compiler will handle something like `Setup()` (with a capital S) as a completely different function.

 <!-- LIBRARIES -->